Gordonby/ACS-K8S-Lab-L200/README.md

 printenv
 ```

-## Challenge 4 - Deploy the captureordertd container via an HPA
+## Exercise 10 - Running an API to add data to MongoDb
+1. Deploy the container *captureordertd:v2*, populating the environment variables and expose the captureordertd:v2 container as a public endpoint by using a Service. (*Yaml writing time everyone!
+Notepad (or VS Code at the ready)*)
+1. You must deploy v2 of the captureordertd

+* Your captureordertd service has an external IP
+* Inspect the environment variables to make sure your team name is correct
+* You can connect to the captureordertd API via the following uri http://<your svc IP>:8080/swagger
+* You can run the Swagger test harness and get a MongoDB orderid as a response
+* You can connect to your Helm installed MongoDB instance using *mongo-mongodb-client* and check for a record
+* Check the pod logs to inspect the operations
+* Your team name is passed into the captureordertd container - *you will receive no scores if you do not do this*

+### Hints

+See https://hub.docker.com/r/shanepeckham/captureordertd/ for information on the container and what the environment variables look like for the v2 tag.
+You need to map this container over port 8080 as this is where it is listening.

+## Exercise 11 - Yaml and Environment Variables

+## Exercise 12 - Load testing

+## Exercise 13 - Horizontal Scale Out
 In Kubernetes an HPA is a horizontal scaling unit with which we will use to auto-scale a Deployment based on threshold criteria.
 Your challenge is to run a load test against the captureordertd endpoint and see your captureordertd pods autoscale.

-### Hints

 * You must deploy captureordertd as a Deployment object in Kubernetes in order to apply an HPA to it
 * You can use the following on cluster container to test the load on your captureordertd Deployment
 * You must deploy v2 of the captureordertd

 ```
 kubectl run -i --tty load-generator --image=busybox /bin/sh